inariksit/NLP_course/2015/Tutorial5/README.md

 Regardless of these questions, a generative grammar is simply a set of rules that generate all acceptable sequences in the language that the grammar describes.
 Depending on the viewpoint, generative grammar can be contrasted with different things.
 A linguist could contrast a generative grammar with a formalism that allows more gradient view of language: utterances are not simply "yes" or "no", but there are degrees of acceptability.
 Another person would contrast generative grammar to a system that gives rules which forbid sequences (see Reductionist grammar).

 A language described by a generative grammar doesn't have to be a natural language, it may well be a programming language.
 In addition, the grammar doesn't have to be a context-free grammar, it can be more or less expressive.
-Nor does it have to be necessarily a phrase-structure grammar.

 ### Dependency grammar vs. phrase-structure grammar